Common Peace: Autonomy clause

 The Greek term autonomia signified the right and ability of the citizens of a polis to use their own legal system or nomos (νόμος) and to be free from all submission to other poleis.
 Since the polis had become the characteristic form of the state in Greece, there was an unwritten law in their relationships with one another that each of them – even the most insignificant ones – should be autonomous.
-The only exceptions to this were the small cities of Attica and Laconia, which had long been completely integrated into the Athenian and Spartan poleis.
+The only exceptions to this were the small cities of Attica and Laconia, which had long been completely integrated into the Athenian and Spartan poleis, respectively.
 It was a source of substantial tension in the 4th century, when the Thebans attempted to incorporate the cities of Boeotia into a single polis in the same way.

-Following the Persian Wars, however, the willingness to form leagues, called koina or symmachiai under the leadership of a hegemonic power or hegemon increased.
+Following the Persian Wars, however, the willingness to form leagues (called koina or symmachiai) under the leadership of a hegemonic power increased.
 These were entered into voluntarily, so that the principle of autonomy was theoretically not infringed.
 But as the Persian threat declined in significance, it seemed that the Athenians wished to convert the Delian League which they controlled into a naval empire which they ruled.
 Thus the Athenians violated the foundations of autonomia: the freedom of poleis to live under their own political systems, to be free of garrisons, cleruchies, external legal jurisdiction, and tribute.
 The introduction of phoros (φόρος, i.e. contributions for military purposes), the relocation of league's treasury from Delos to Athens and the forced introduction of democratic constitutions based on the Athenian model in some members of the league all seemed to violate the principle of autonomia.

-The Spartans, whose Peloponnesian League was comparatively loosely organised, began to use the demand for autonomia as a diplomatic means to weaken the Athenian league from the middle of the 5th century BC.
-The took up the complaints of the Athenians' allies as their own: during and after the Peloponnesian War, the Spartans presented themselves as the protectors of the freedom of all Greek states.
-Thus the autonomy clause was not only a key component of every Common Peace because smaller poleis saw it as a way to ensure their independence, but also and more importantly because larger powers could use it to advance their own interests.
+The Spartans, whose Peloponnesian League was loosely organised in comparison, began to use the demand for autonomia as a diplomatic means to weaken the Delian League from the middle of the 5th century BC.
+They took up the complaints of the Athenians' allies as their own: during and after the Peloponnesian War, the Spartans presented themselves as the protectors of the freedom of all Greek states.
+Thus, the autonomy clause was a key component of every Common Peace not only because smaller poleis saw it as a way to ensure their independence, but also and more importantly because larger powers could use it to advance their own interests.